-One of the reasons why I am so enthusiastic about teaching people how to engineer their layoffs is due to the potential doubling or tripling of their incomes!
-You can essentially earn more than you’ve ever earned before.
+One of the reasons why I am so enthusiastic about my book, How To Engineer Your Layoff, is I want to teach more people like you how to potentially double or triple your income.
+You could essentially earn more than you’ve ever earned before.

-I know some of you are scratching your heads wondering what on earth I’m talking about since being laid off means no job income, unless we count unemployment benefits.
+I know some of you are scratching your heads wondering what on earth I’m talking about.
+Getting laid off typically means no more job income, unless we count unemployment benefits.

 If you’re one of the hundreds that have read my book, How To Engineer Your Layoff, you’re now prepared to take the leap of faith and negotiate a severance from your employer.
-You’re no longer afraid of your manager, human resources lady, or the legal and compliance department that watches your every move to protect the firm.
-You’ve essentially leveled the playing field and equipped yourself with knowledge and a framework to succeed.
-You also understand that you could very well be doing your firm a big favor.
+If you haven’t read it yet, you can purchase it here.

 Marie worked at one of the major department stores as a clothing buyer for five years.
 She made about $70,000 a year, but wanted to do something different with her life now that she was 30 years old.

 Marie and I worked on a six month game plan to engineer her layoff.
 Part of the plan was to discover new companies she’d like to work for.
 Marie made a list of five companies in the internet space, three companies in retail, and one company that was a direct competitor.

-About six and a half months after we launched our plan, Marie got laid off with the following severance package:
+6.5 months after we launched our plan, Marie got laid off with the following severance package:

-* Two months of base pay as part of the California Warn Act: $11,667
+- Two months of base pay as part of the California Warn Act: $11,667

 - 10 weeks of severance: $13,461

 - Six months of COBRA (Health Insurance): $2,100

 - 15 days of unused vacation: $2,876

-* Eligibility for unemployment benefits: $1,800 a month
+- Eligibility for unemployment benefits: $1,800 a month

 Total Severance Excluding Unemployment Benefits: $30,104

 Her severance of $13,461 was paid in a lump sum a week after separation.
-Meanwhile, I recommended Marie negotiate a start date 1.5 months from the offer so she could have a 1.5 month vacation fully paid for by her old employer thanks to the WARN Act!
+Meanwhile, I recommended Marie negotiate a start date 1.5 months from the offer.
+This way she got a 1.5 month vacation fully paid for by her old employer thanks to the WARN Act!

 Marie took my advice and essentially doubled her income for three months once she started thanks to her severance package.